Yasashari/Smart-Contract-Optimization/README.md

         Use uint256(1) and uint256(2) for true/false to avoid a Gwarmaccess (100 gas), and to avoid Gsset (20000 gas) when changing from ‘false’ to ‘true’, after having been ‘true’ in the past. https://github.com/OpenZeppelin/openzeppelin-contracts/blob/58f635312aa21f947cae5f8578638a85aa2519f5/contracts/security/ReentrancyGuard.sol#L23-L27

+    23. FUNCTIONS GUARANTEED TO REVERT WHEN CALLED BY NORMAL USERS CAN BE MARKED PAYABLE

+        if a function modifier such as onlyOwner is used, the function will revert if a normal user tries to pay the function.
+Marking the function as payable will lower the gas cost for legitimate callers because the compiler will not include checks for whether a payment was provided.

+        function setOwner(address newOwner) public virtual onlyOwner {
+        function withdraw(address to, uint256[] calldata ids) external onlyOwner {